kinsend/kinsend-sqs-consumer/README.md

 # kinsend-sqs-consumer

-`kinsend-sqs-consumer` is a microservice built using NestJS, that listens to an Amazon SQS queue and outputs messages to the console.
+`kinsend-sqs-consumer` is a microservice built using NestJS.
+It consumes Amazon SQS queue events and reacts to them while outputting messages to the console.

 ## Installation